OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 ---
-title: Open Excel from your web page and embed your Office Add-in
+title: Create an Excel spreadsheet from your web page, populate it with data, and embed your Office Add-in
-description: Open Excel from your web page and embed your Office Add-in. ms.date: 11/01/2021 ms.localizationpriority: medium
+description: Create an Excel spreadsheet from your web page, populate it with data, and embed your Office Add-in. ms.date: 01/23/2023 ms.localizationpriority: medium
 ---